Quitch/AI-Personalities/README.md

 ### Galactic War

- - Uses the same settings as Absurd diff
+ - Uses the same settings as Absurd difficulty in Galactic War

 ## TRANSLATIONS